 - Weight: 300 g

-- Check special features and price on Amazon Website here
+- Check special features and prices on Amazon Website here

 Sifnos’ beaches are often cataloged as some of the top beaches in Greece.
 In no particular order, you should check out those beautiful beaches:

 - Vathi Beach: sandy, with shallow water, protected from winds and waves.
 There is a small village around the beach with taverns and you can get there by car or bus.
 If you feel up to, pay a visit to the whitewashed Church of the Taxiarchis.

 - Platis Gialos: sandy, shallow and organised beach.
 Although it is a wonderful beach, it gets a bit too crowded as it is very close to Apollonia, Sifnos’ Chora (the capital town).

 - Kamares is the port of Sifnos.
 Sandy, crystal clear waters, shallow waters and a huge variety of accommodation and restaurants make it even more crowded than Platis Gialos

-- Faros & small Glyfo Beaches are my favourite ones.
+- Faros & small Glyfo Beaches are my favorite ones.
 Sandy beach with trees to hide under for some shade, a gorgeous sheltered small bay, few taverns, this is your ideal quiet secret spot of the island.
 In Glyfo, you may come across many neutered cats, they are being looked after by the local residents.
 From Glyfo, different paths start to reach the beaches of Apokoftou and Chrysopigi

 - Apokofto or Chrisopigi Beach, sandy and pebbled at places and one of the most stunning beaches in Sifnos, very close to the famous Chrisopigi Monastery

 - Herronisos Beach, 15 km from Apollonia, small, sandy, and with a very familiar atmosphere, set on a tiny fishing village.
 If you want quiet holidays, this is the place for you

 - Fykiada Beach, small, only 150 m long, with golden sand and crystal clear waters.
 Absolutely stunning to swim!